open-switch/opx-base-model/README.md

 - In this file, the class is actually an augment of the `/if:interfaces/if:interface`
 - Prefix in the file is `dell-base-if-cmn`

-Since the mode is an augment, normally you would communicate using the key from the augmented object which is in this case `if/interfaces/interface`.
+Since the mode is an augment, normally you would communicate using the key from the augmented object which in this case is `if/interfaces/interface`.

 Looking at the details in the YANG model (description) itself (`dell-base-if.yang`), the documentation states that access to the class can be through the `dell-base-if-cmn/if/interfaces/interface` model.

-From a CPS perspective, you can use the key `dell-base-if-cmn/if/interfaces/interface`.
+From a CPS perspective, you can use the `dell-base-if-cmn/if/interfaces/interface` key.

 It also states that to do a query of LAG interfaces, you need to specify the `ietf` interface type.